 The functions of the Board as determined by the Health Services Act of 1988 are:

-Ngaire Anderson joined the board in 2013 and is currently Deputy Board Chair.
+Ngaire Anderson joined the board in 2013 and became Board Chair in October 2017.
 Ngaire’s roots to Heathcote were established many years ago by grandparents on both sides; having grown-up in the town alongside two siblings, her family continues to farm and owns/runs a local winery.

 Ngaire brings diverse experiences to the table gained through working in clinical, managerial and executive roles in the healthcare sector in addition to the wine industry, and gains great satisfaction making a positive impact to the Heathcote community as a Board Member.